danielfone/danielfone.github.io.old/source/hire/index.markdown

 {% img left inline /images/noun-project-dollar.svg %}
-I'm also happy to do **fixed price quotes** if you project is suitable and well spec'ed.
+I'm also happy to do **fixed price quotes** if your project is suitable and well spec'ed.
 I can work with you to develop a spec if needed.

 {% img left inline /images/noun-project-clock.svg %}